Duoliver/genetics-reproduction-table/README.md

 # genetics-reproduction-table

-A very simple and rushed vanilla JS "web app" to generate possible combinations between two genotypes
+A very simple and rushed vanilla JS "web app" to generate a mendelian table possible combinations between two genotypes

 You can access it from https://romantic-khorana-abeef0.netlify.app/